Wright Brothers' First Flight Achievement to Be Celebrated on December 17

 The observance will launch at 8:30 a.m. with a short wreath-laying ceremony at the exact spot where the famous first flight occurred.
-In this ceremony, the Wright brothers and the witnesses of the first flight will be honored by the National Park Service and the descendents of the witnesses.
-This wreath-laying ceremony will start from the Wright Brothers Visitor Center.
+In this event, the Wright brothers and the witnesses of the first flight will be honored by the National Park Service and the descendents of the witnesses.
+This program segment will start at the Wright Brothers Visitor Center.

 The formal program begins at 9 a.m. in the First Flight Pavilion, preceded with a patriotic musical prelude by the Northeastern High School Band from Elizabeth City, NC.
-Nags Head Elementary School students participating in the Wright Flight academic achievement program will lead the Pledge of Allegiance.
-Dr. Tom Crouch, Senior Curator at the Smithsonian’s National Air and Space Museum will introduce this year’s guest speaker, National and International Aerobatic Champion Patty Wagstaff.
-Ms. Wagstaff, representing Women In Aviation International, will pay tribute to Betty Skelton Erde, this year’s inductee to the Paul E. Garber First Flight Shrine.
-Ms. Erde won the Women’s International Aerobatics Competition from 1948 to 1950.
+Nags Head and First Flight Elementary School students participating in the Wright Flight academic achievement program will lead the Pledge of Allegiance.
+Dr. Tom Crouch, Senior Curator at the Smithsonian’s National Air and Space Museum will introduce this year’s distinguished guest speaker - James May, President and COE of the Air Transport Association.
+Mr. May will provide a tribute to Herb Kelleher, the 2008 Paul E. Garber Shrine Inductee.
+Mr. Kelleher is the founder and former chairman and CEO of Southwest Airlines.
+For the past 11 years Fortune Magazine has listed Southwest Airlines as number five among America’s top ten most admired corporations.

 The park’s museum exhibits and activities throughout the day will provide an atmosphere of enjoyable learning about one of the greatest inventions of the 20th century.
 The visitor center will open at 8 a.m.
-Flight Room Talk programs will take place at the visitor center at 12 p.m., 2 p.m., and 4 p.m.
-Children are invited to participate in the park’s Junior Ranger program.
+Scheduled programs include: Flight Room Talk at 12 p.m., 2 p.m. and 4 p.m.; First Flight Tour at 1 p.m.; Wright Flight, a kite-building program for children, at 11 a.m.
+Children are also invited to participate in the park’s Junior Ranger program.
+The Wright Monument will be open for climbing from 11 a.m. to 1 p.m.